tjthejuggler/JuggleHub/Notes/tier1_dataset_creation/How_To_Annotate.md

 *   **DO NOT Label Tiny Fragments:** If so little of a ball is visible (e.g., less than 25%) that it's unidentifiable, do not label it.
 *   **DO NOT Create New Classes:** Never create a "Not a Ball" class for confusing objects.
 The model learns to ignore them by having them be unlabeled parts of the background in your labeled images.
 *   **DO NOT Use Your Old "Auto" Data (Unless Curated):** Discard any blurry images captured with auto-settings.
 You may keep the perfectly sharp ones, but it is safer and cleaner to start fresh with your new, controlled methodology.
+*   **DO NOT Label Stationary Scenery**: Never label a ball that is sitting on a table, shelf, or in a box and was not part of the active juggling pattern.
+The dropped_ball class is exclusively for a ball that has left a juggling pattern in an uncontrolled way.
+Labeling scenery as a dropped_ball will fundamentally break your drop detection logic.

 ### **Part 3: Dataset Balance - Ensuring a Smart Model**

 Your final dataset should follow these guidelines to prevent the model from becoming biased.

 *   **Balance `led_on` vs. `led_off`:** Aim for a roughly equal number of images featuring each class.
 A 50/50 or 60/40 split is ideal.
 This ensures the model is equally skilled at recognizing balls in both camera modes.
-*   **Over-Sample the Rare Event (`dropped_ball`):** Drops are rare, but important.
-The `dropped_ball` class should represent **10% to 20%** of your total dataset instances.
-If you have 1000 images of balls in play, you should aim for 100-200 images that contain a dropped ball.
-This is why intentionally filming drops is so important.
+*   **Over-Sample the Rare Event** (dropped_ball): Drops are rare but critically important.
+The dropped_ball class should represent 10% to 20% of your total labeled instances (not images).
+This means you must dedicate specific filming sessions to intentionally dropping balls.
+Capture them falling, bouncing on different surfaces (carpet vs. wood), rolling under furniture, and coming to a rest.
+This is the only way to teach the model what failure looks like.

 #### Condensed list of advice for when filming and labelling a dataset